mlshepstone/ROCO222/journalUpdated.md

   delay(1000);
 }
 ```
 To change the motors direction you would change the value of pin 12, where a HIGH would turn it in one direction which was refered to as forward, and a LOW would turn it in the opiste direction wich we refered to as backward.
-To change the speed of the motor you write a value of 0-255 to pin 3 with 255 being at full speed speed and 0 off (motionless).
+To change the speed of the motor you write a value of 0-255 to pin 3 with 255 being at full speed and 0 being off (motionless).

 3. Get your DC motor to rotate
 4. Close the loop